Skip to content

 function createRoot<T>(fn: (dispose: () => void) => T)

 Creates a root scope.
-Other than wrapping the main entry function in this you likely won't need this elsewhere. <For> and <With> components run their children an their own scopes for example.
+Other than wrapping the main entry function in this, you likely won't need this elsewhere. <For> and <With> components run their children in their own scopes, for example.

 Example: